Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 } rating;
 ```

-- `bin_creation/movies.bin` : a table of movies data, where the every 480,189 users has stored its reviews.
+- `bin_creation/user.bin` : a table of users data, where the every 480,189 users has stored their reviews.
 We reused the `rating` structure that will be associated this time to an `user` structure :

 ```c
 // user structure